 Lucrative contracts with UPS & Uber give Arrival a ton of appeal plus the company will disrupt the European transportation market with its sleek, beautifully designed EVs.

-ARVL stock is a serious long term buy and hold.
+ARVL stock is a serious long-term buy and hold.
 Patience will be rewarded if things go as planned.

-Where to Buy EV Stocks
+How to Invest in EV Stocks

+You need a stock brokerage account to invest in EV stocks.
 Here’s a list of recommended stock trading apps and brokers for buying and selling EV stocks.